-Kodi 18 'Leia': Release date, features and how to download the latest build
+Kodi 18 'Leia': Windows 64-bit support arrives

 On the bright side, the devs have confirmed you'll be able to use Kodi 17 as long as you want, saying it will "continue to run without problems".
 Certain add-ons might might miss out on future updates, but as the devs explain: "The main part of Kodi however will never stop functioning and playing your local video files, music or live tv setup will simply keep working."

-Kodi 18 Leia skin – will it look different?
+Kodi 18 Leia skin – Will it look different?

 The interface look was updated from version 16 which sported the old "Confluence" skin to version 17, which has the new "Estuary" skin, but at this point it doesn't look like much will change in the upcoming version in terms of aesthetics.